MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 # Sign up for a preview subscription - lite

-This topic explains how to subscribe to the trial offer and deploy Dynamics 365 Project Operations lite deployment - deal to proforma invoicing.
+This article explains how to subscribe to the trial offer and deploy Dynamics 365 Project Operations lite deployment - deal to proforma invoicing.

 > [!NOTE]
 > This process will change in upcoming releases of Project Operations.